Please ensure Javascript is enabled for purposes of website accessibility

 Keith Turpin

-My association with the Brunel Museum goes back to 2016 when I was offered the chance to lead tours in conjunction with London Walks that focussed on the Brunels’ London engineering projects & finished with a tour of the Thames Tunnel shaft at the Museum.
-I have also researched and delivered walks exploring the Rotherhithe peninsula and Southwark Park.
-I now volunteer at the museum, writing occasional blogs and illustrated talks, and enjoy exploring and sharing the amazing Brunels’ story and its local context.
+My association with the Museum goes back to 2016 when I led tours in conjunction with London Walks that focussed on the Brunels’ London engineering projects & finished with a tour of the Tunnel shaft at the Museum.
+I have also researched and delivered walks exploring Rotherhithe and Southwark Park.
+I now volunteer at the Museum, writing occasional blogs and talks, and enjoy exploring and sharing the amazing Brunels’ story and its local context.
 I find it amazing that the Thames Tunnel was the only major project that Marc and his son Isambard worked on together and it nearly cost both of them their lives!

 Andrea Vasel